Sydney Football Stadium (1988): Transport

 Sydney Football Stadium could be accessed by car, public transport and by walking.
 The nearest railway station was Central station, three kilometres away.
 On event days, express shuttle buses ran every five minutes from Chalmers Street at Central station to Moore Park.
 The buses utilised a bus road off Anzac Parade to improve travel times.
-In 2015, the Albert Cotter Bridge opened across Anzac Parade opened to improve the pedestrian links between the stadium and Central station and Surry Hills.
+In 2015, the Albert Cotter Bridge opened across Anzac Parade to improve the pedestrian links between the stadium and Central station and Surry Hills.